oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 : OPTIONAL - The space-separated list of scopes at the Resource Server that is being requested.

 `subject_token`:
-: REQUIRED - The Identity Assertion (e.g. the OpenID Connect ID Token or SAML 2.0 Assertion) for the target resource owner.
+: REQUIRED - The Access Token or Refresh Token for the target resource owner.

 `subject_token_type`:
 : REQUIRED - An identifier, as described in {{Section 3 of RFC8693}}, that indicates the type of the security token in the `subject_token` parameter.
-For an OpenID Connect ID Token: `urn:ietf:params:oauth:token-type:id_token`, or for a SAML 2.0 Assertion: `urn:ietf:params:oauth:token-type:saml2`.
+For an OAuth Access Token: `urn:ietf:params:oauth:token-type:access_token`, or for an OAuth Refresh Token: `urn:ietf:params:oauth:token-type:refresh_token`.

 The additional parameters defined in {{Section 2.1 of RFC8693}} `actor_token` and `actor_token_type` are not used in this specification.

 Client authentication to the Enterprise Authorization Server is done using the standard mechanisms provided by OAuth 2.0. {{Section 2.3.1 of RFC6749}} defines password-based authentication of the client (`client_id` and `client_secret`), however, client authentication is extensible and other mechanisms are possible.
 For example, {{RFC7523}} defines client authentication using bearer JSON Web Tokens using `client_assertion` and `client_assertion_type`.

-The example below uses an ID Token as the Identity Assertion, and uses a JWT Bearer Assertion {{RFC7523}} as the client authentication method, (tokens truncated for brevity):
+The example below uses an Access Token as the Identity Assertion, and uses a JWT Bearer Assertion {{RFC7523}} as the client authentication method, (tokens truncated for brevity):

     POST /oauth2/token HTTP/1.1
     Host: acme.idp.example